frederic-perez/AmE-dictionary/data/idioms.md

 __twiddle one’s thumbs__ :astonished: Be bored or idle, as in _There I sat for three hours, twiddling my thumbs, while he made call after call._ This expression alludes to the habit of idly turning one’s thumbs about one another during a period of inactivity.
 __twists and turns__ Surprising changes. _It’s hard to follow all the twists and turns of the plot._
 __two a penny__ Very common, ordinary, or widespread. _At first, they were quite novel and interesting, but now these little organic cafés have become two a penny._
-__two-way street__ _n_ :two: An arrangement or a situation involving reciprocal obligation or mutual action.
+__two-way street__ _n_ :three: An arrangement or a situation involving reciprocal obligation or mutual action.
 A situation in which both sides must put forth an equal amount of effort to achieve a desired result. _Respect is a two-way street—you have to give it if you expect to receive it._
 __twofer__
 __U-turn__
 __uh-huh__
 __uh-oh__ _interj_ _Uh-oh.
 The cops are here._
 __uncanny valley__ :four::hammer:
-__uncharted territory__
+__uncharted territory__ :three::hammer:
+__Uncle Sambo/Sammy/Samuel/Samwell__ Uncle Sam.
-__under (one’s) belt__ :two: __1__ In one’s scope of experience. _Once you get a few more major league games under your belt, you’ll feel more comfortable._ _I’ll have a degree under my belt._ __2__ Ingested or consumed. _He should be less cranky after he gets some food under his belt._
+__under (one’s) belt__ :three: __1__ In one’s scope of experience. _Once you get a few more major league games under your belt, you’ll feel more comfortable._ _I’ll have a degree under my belt._ __2__ Ingested or consumed. _He should be less cranky after he gets some food under his belt._
 __under (one’s) breath__ Spoken in such a soft, quiet voice that others cannot hear it distinctly.
+__under (one’s) watch__ A situation where someone is responsible for overseeing or supervising a particular task, project, or group of people.
+It implies that the person in question has the duty of ensuring that everything runs smoothly and according to plan.
 __under (one’s) wing__ Under one’s care, protection, or tutelage. _Our parents died when we were quite young, so my aunt took us under her wing._
 __under (one’s)/the skin__ __1__ Inherently; essentially.
 In this usage, “the” is used between “under” and “skin.” _She’s really a sweet girl under the skin—her sassy attitude just gets in the way of that sometimes._ __2__ Said of something that is a source of irritation.
 In this usage, a personal pronoun is used between “under” and “skin.” _I just can’t stand Dean’s voice, so everything he says gets under my skin._ __3__ Said of someone or something that one is obsessing about.
 In this usage, a personal pronoun is used between “under” and “skin.” _I can’t get that beautiful girl I met earlier off my mind.
 She’s just under my skin now._
 __under fire__ Subject to intense criticism or judgment. _You will definitely come under fire if they find out that you were responsible for the printing error._
+__under one’s belt__
 __under one’s thumb__
 __under the aegis of__ Under the protection, sponsorship, or patronage of; under the supervision, control, or management of. _This course will be offered under the aegis of the English Department._
+__under the guise of (something)__
+__under the hood__
 __under the radar__ Doing something without other people noticing.
 __under the sun__ :three: It’s used for emphasizing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn’t save her life._
 __under the weather__ :two: To feel ill.